PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter01/Answers to Exercises/Ex__1_single_digit_adder.md

 Using your favorite programming language, develop a simulation of a single-digit decimal adder that operates in the same manner as in Babbage’s Analytical Engine.
 First, prompt the user for two digits in the range 0-9: the addend and the accumulator.
 Display the addend, the accumulator, and the carry, which is initially zero.
 Perform a series of cycles as follows:

-a.
-If the addend is zero, display the values of the addend, accumulator, and carry and terminate the program.
+1. If the addend is zero, display the values of the addend, accumulator, and carry and terminate the program.
-b.
-Decrement the addend by one and increment the accumulator by one.
+1. Decrement the addend by one and increment the accumulator by one.
-c.
-If the accumulator incremented from nine to zero, increment the carry.
+1. If the accumulator incremented from nine to zero, increment the carry.
-d.
-Go back to step a.
+1. Go back to step 1.

 Test your code with these sums: 0+0, 0+1, 1+0, 1+2, 5+5, 9+1, and 9+9.